top of page

 Executive Contributor Laurenza Buglisi

-Are you a social worker or other allied health professional working with children or young people in a counselling or casework role?
+Are you a social worker or other allied health professional working with children or young people in a counseling or casework role?
 Do you sometimes struggle with knowing how much involvement parents or caregivers should have when you are working with their child?
 If so, read on to learn about why including the family is often necessary to provide a better outcome and how you can manage possible privacy concerns.

 A child psychologist Play therapist colors with a girl and her mom during a play therapy